jeanibarz/probir/memory-bank/consolidated_learnings.md

 **Task Interpretation & Adaptation:**
 - Be prepared to adjust the interpretation of a task's sub-goals or initial assumptions if intermediate results suggest a different understanding or approach is needed.
 For example, a task initially framed as "fix failing logic" might evolve into "verify corrected logic" if an early fix appears successful.
+- Actively seek and prioritize precise user feedback, especially when task requirements seem ambiguous or when feedback indicates a misinterpretation of scope or targets.
+This can prevent significant rework on incorrect assumptions.
+- *Rationale (for user feedback):* Ensures development efforts are correctly aligned with user needs and priorities, improving efficiency.

 **Task Management for Multi-Step Processes:**
 - Using a dedicated file (e.g., `task_progress.md`) to document a multi-phase plan, methodology, and track progress is effective, especially for complex or evolving tasks.
 This file can be updated as phases are completed or plans change.